 They are also major preoccupations of our organization, Quebec, Canada-based environmental group, Equiterre.

 Equiterre helps build a social movement by encouraging individuals, organizations and governments to make ecological and equitable choices, in a spirit of solidarity.

 Based in Quebec, Canada, but active in the world

 Equiterre has been active at the international level since its founding by a group of young activists after the 1992 Earth Summit in Rio de Janeiro.

-- We recently received a Greek member of E.U.
+- In the past year, we took part in the Paris leg of an E.U. tar sands lobby busting tour, received a Greek member of E.U.
 Parliament and met with U.N. right-to-food envoy Olivier De Schutter.

-Fair trade is one of the main ways we are active internationally
+But one of the main ways we are active internationally is fair trade

 Equiterre helped pioneer the fair trade movement in Quebec in 1996.
 Now most Quebecers would be hard pressed to remember a time when fair trade products were not readily available.
 Today, we are still involved in the movement, which continues to find new ways to address issues of poverty, the environment and North-South inequities.